POLICY - Conscientious Objection

 5.1 Taking on new patients

-It is important to provide medical care in a way that is consistent with The Saskatchewan Human Rights Code and the CMA Code of Ethics.
+It is important to provide medical care in a way that is consistent with The Saskatchewan Human Rights Code and the CMA Code of Ethics and Professionalism.
 The College document Patient-Physician Relationships addresses the expectations of physicians who are considering taking on a new patient.

-The Canadian Medical Association Code of Ethics says:
+The Canadian Medical Association Code of Ethics and Professionalism says: